tahir7malik/online-store-data-analysis/README.md

 - Sorted & filtered data
 - Created pivot table & charts according to the needs of stakeholders
 - Added slider in pivot table charts for checking data according to KPI's
-- Provide full report with dynamic charts in (Report Store 2022)
+- Provided full report with dynamic charts in (Report Store 2022)

 ### SHARE
 - March got the highest amount of orders